 If you find yourself making a ton of progress on a project only to be stonewalled by a sudden downtime event, then you know the importance of maintaining your software and hardware solutions.
 Frequent small issues can become serious problems if left unchecked.
 Making sure that you are administering patches and security updates on a regular basis can minimize the chances of them leading to major downtime-causing events.

-At COMPANYNAME, we pride ourselves in helping our clients not only reduce downtime, but avoid it entirely.
-To learn more about how we can equip your business with proactive IT solutions designed to mitigate downtime, reach out to us at PHONENUMBER.
+At North Central Technologies, we pride ourselves in helping our clients not only reduce downtime, but avoid it entirely.
+To learn more about how we can equip your business with proactive IT solutions designed to mitigate downtime, reach out to us at 978-798-6805.